Grant Opportunities

 This program also includes Smart Grid Grants, which includes AMI and how that investment will support grid resiliency and innovation.
 See this Smart Grid Fact Sheet which include DOE’s priority investment areas.

-- Under the Grid Resilience State and Tribal Formula Grants Program (BIL Sec 40101(d)), federal money will flow to states, and each state will administer funds for distribution in their state, with their own application timelines and procedures.
-Select your state below for more information:
+Under the Grid Resilience State and Tribal Formula Grants Program (BIL Sec 40101(d)), federal money will flow to states, and each state will administer funds for distribution in their state, with their own application timelines and procedures.
+Select your state below for more information and a link to the administrative agency responsible for your state's program:

 Colorado Electric Grid Resilience Funds (Note: this includes a sign up to receive future program announcements)